dmitriyshub/ocp-kdump/docs/KDUMP_MC_README.md

 ## Monitor the MachineConfigPool Status to Ensure Updates are Applied

-- Wait for the update to complete after the new configurations are applied.
-The status of the `machineconfigpool` will change to `Updated` once all nodes have applied the new configuration
+Wait for the update to complete after the new configurations are applied.
+The status of the `machineconfigpool` will change to `Updated` once all nodes have applied the new configuration:

 ```bash
 watch oc get nodes,mcp